20 Jun Preventing Crytosporidiosis

 If you are healthy and have a normal immune system, your symptoms usually will last for 2 weeks or less, although during that time your condition may improve and then worsen.
 People who recover from their initial illness may continue to pass Cryptosporidium in their feces for up to two months.
 During this 2 month period, they may spread the disease to others.
 Although some people who swallow Cryptosporidium will not get sick, they can still pass the organism in their feces.

 If you have a severely weakened immune system, you may have cryptosporidiosis for a longer period of time, and it could lead to serious or life-threatening illness.
-You should talk with your healthcare provider to learn how to avoid cryptosporidiosis.
+You should talk with your healthcare provider about preventing cryptosporidiosis.
 Examples of people with weakened immune systems include those with HIV/AIDS, cancer and transplant patients taking certain immunosuppressive drugs, and people with inherited diseases that affect the immune system.

 How Would I Know If I Have Cryptosporidiosis?